Naselle, Washington

 Naselle is a census-designated place (CDP) in Pacific County, Washington, United States located about 23 miles (37 km) from the mouth of the Columbia River.
 The population was 421 at the 2020 census.
-The valley's Naselle River flows west into nearby Willapa Bay and then into the Pacific Ocean.
+The valley's Naselle River (Note: The river's name has also been spelled Nasel and Nasal; an early settler along the river called it the Kenebec.) flows west into nearby Willapa Bay and then into the Pacific Ocean.
 Close about the town lie the evergreen-covered Willapa Hills.
-The river's name has been spelled Nasel and Nasal.
-An early settler along the river called it the Kenebec.
 The name comes from the Nisal Indians, a Chinookan tribe formerly residing on the river.

 History

-The community first flourished as a logging town, founded by Austin Dewing, and logging remains the dominant private industry.
+The community first flourished as a logging town founded by Austin Dewing, and logging remains the dominant private industry.
 Settled primarily by Finnish and Scandinavian immigrants, the community has maintained this cultural heritage despite a declining percentage of traditional family names.
-Since 1982, Naselle has hosted a "Finnish-American Folk Festival" every other year, and in 2006 co-hosted, with the nearby city of Astoria, Oregon, the national festival FinnFest USA. in honor of Austin Dewing there was a statue of him made in 1995 which ended up getting stolen.
+Since 1982, Naselle has hosted a "Finnish-American Folk Festival" every other year, and in 2006 co-hosted, with the nearby city of Astoria, Oregon, the national festival FinnFest USA.
+A statue in honor of Dewing was erected in 1995 but later stolen.